Opinion: Parliament must not just reconvene, it needs to grow up, too | DW | 24.09.2019

 The UK's Supreme Court ruling puts immense pressure on Prime Minister Boris Johnson.
 But MPs should also be feeling the heat, Mark Hallam argues.
 It's long past time that they focus on practical, pragmatic solutions.

 The ruling is in: Britain's Parliament can and must reconvene.
 Most likely as soon as Wednesday.
-Some politicians were racing into the chamber within minutes of the Supreme Court verdict, even comparatively senior members of Boris Johnson's Conservatives, including Tom Tugendhat.
+Some members of Parliament (MPs) were racing into the chamber within minutes of the Supreme Court verdict — even comparatively senior members of Prime Minister Boris Johnson's Conservatives, including Tom Tugendhat.

-It's a damning decision, and a constitutionally significant one for the UK.
-First, the court's ruling that the prorogation of Parliament is not a purely political process, and is subject to legal oversight or challenge, reins in this government and future governments' power.
+Tuesday's verdict is a damning decision, and a constitutionally significant one for the United Kingdom.

+First, the court's ruling that the prorogation of Parliament is not a purely political process, and is subject to legal oversight or challenge, has reined in this government and future governments' power.

+Secondly, the ruling has effectively accused Johnson of lying to or misleading the queen, of requesting a halt to parliamentary business on false pretexts.

 Read more: Opinion: Boris Johnson's clowning glory